theo-armour/agenda/0-admin/josh-huffard.md

 ## Questions for January 2024

-* Date next meeting?
+* Date next meeting: 2024-01-24

-* Look at quarterly report
+* Transfer of Assets to Trust
+* MSFT ~ Nvidia ~ let your clients speak somehow
+* WSD
+* PLE ~ sorry
+* Corporate Transparency Act: Beneficial ownership reports
+* ACH for individuals?
+* Quarterly report: virtually unreadable ~ footnotes not links ~ nothing yto doubleclick
 * Did you ever have Nvidia on your radar?
-* $100K to Cynthia for house
+* Maybe this year: $100K to Cynthia for house
-* PLE ~ sorry
 * Will & Trust: Lea?
+Olivia?
-* Manatt: awful & expensive
+* Manatt/ lawer: good ~ firm: awful & expensive
+* Final Design

 ## 2023-05-04